rendon/blog/views/mysql-workbench-libtool-problem/source.md

 # MySQL Workbench libtool issues
 2016-02-18 2024-05-06 #dev #sysadmin #post

-I have been treating to use MySQL Workbench to design some database schemas these days, but it does crash so often that I decided to install it from the source hoping to find a more stable version, however I faced this problem:
+I have been trying to use MySQL Workbench to design some database schemas these days, but it does crash so often that I decided to install it from the source hoping to find a more stable version, however I faced this problem:

 ```txt
 make[4]: Entering directory `/home/user/Downloads/workbench/mysql-workbench-gpl-5.2.44-src/ext/antlr-runtime'